vijeth-aradhya/safe-shadow-stack/README.md

 Notice that, in case of buffer overflow attacks, the return address does not match, but the stack pointer does match.
 But, in case of `longjmp`, both the return address and stack pointer values do not match!

-For someone who is new to `DBI` and Dynamorio, I recommend, running `libcountcalls.so` or `libinstrcalls.so` dr client with a simple helloworld C program; read the source code to get an idea about `dr_api.h`.
+For someone who is new to `DBI` and Dynamorio, I recommend, running `libcountcalls.so` or `libinstrcalls.so` dr client with a simple helloworld C program; read the source code to get an idea about `dr_api.h` and `drmgr.h`.

+## Safety

+_shadowcallstack_ makes use of Dynamorio's safe [thread-local storage](http://dynamorio.org/docs/dr__tools_8h.html#a4274226adda06339e247e4a311abdd9b); you can read more about Dynamorio's code cache and its safety in their [tutorial](http://dynamorio.org/tutorial-cgo17.html) (Page 129 onwards), or in their [doc](http://dynamorio.org/docs/using.html#sec_64bit_reach).
+In thid dr client, `drvector`s and files are stored in the reachable thread-specfic storage in `drcontext`.

 ## Notes